Mushrooms & Lichens After Drought

 Last summer it rained nearly every day followed by a rather spectacular crop of mushrooms popping up in Menotomy Rocks Park.

 This year the rains have started again after a prolonged draught.
-I came across yellow and orange Chicken of the woods brackets where I found them last year.
+I came across yellow and orange Chicken of the woods brackets where I found them last year as this video suggests I might.
 And there were a few other interesting fungi, mostly in shades of white, tan and brown.
 As the season is not yet over, I will add additional examples below.

 Chicken of the Woods: A Remarkable Mushroom

 I am told that besides tasting rather like lemony chicken with a great deal of protein, chicken of the woods also has many health benefits.
 Although hard to miss and relatively easy to identify, as with all mushrooms growing in the wild, it is best to seek expert guidance on which are safe to eat and to prepare them carefully.
-And it is possible for certain people to be allergic to chicken of the woods and other mushrooms, so care is needed when eating them for the first time.
+Certain people are allergic to chicken of the woods and other mushrooms, so care is needed when eating them for the first time.

-With so little rain last summer, I did not expect an abundance of amazing mushrooms like last fall in Menotomy Rocks Park.
-But, I came across this colorful cluster the day before it was taken by eager foragers.
+With so little rain last summer, I did not expect an abundance of amazing mushrooms like last fall.
+I was lucky to come across this colorful cluster the day before it was taken by eager foragers.

-The series below follows the central protrusion as it evolved before someone cut parts of it and what remained dried out.
+The central protrusion below evolved before someone cut it and it dried out.